The number of emails you can safely send varies based on several factors. Learn how to increase this number and more in this article.

 Let's get started.

-The number of emails you can send without ending up in an email spam folder can vary.
+The number of emails you can send before being considered spam can vary.

 A common misconception is that there is a specific number of “safe” emails a business can send without them going to spam.